Best Times to Visit Bangalore, India

 Bangalore Metro

 An efficient and affordable way to navigate the city, especially during peak hours.
 Three lines currently operate, connecting major areas like Majestic, Indiranagar, and Whitefield.
-It's clean, air-conditioned, and generally reliable.
+It's clean, air-conditioned, and relatively less crowded than road transport during peak hours.

 Auto-rickshaws (Tuk-tuks)

-A ubiquitous and convenient mode of transport for shorter distances.
-Negotiate the fare before starting your journey, as meters are not always used.
+A ubiquitous mode of transport, perfect for shorter distances.
+Negotiate the fare beforehand, as meters are not always used.
 They are readily available across the city.

 Buses (BMTC)

-Bangalore Metropolitan Transport Corporation (BMTC) buses are an economical option for longer distances, covering most parts of the city.
-They are a great way to experience local life, but can be crowded during peak hours.
+Bangalore Metropolitan Transport Corporation (BMTC) buses are an economical option for longer distances.
+They cover a vast network, reaching most parts of the city.
+Routes can be complex for first-timers.

 Ola/Uber